LODGE BASED SKI TOURING GEAR LIST

 Toilet kit: toilet paper, baggie for used paper, hand sanitizer

-Optional safety gear: ski helmet, Avalung, balloon pack.
-Some airlines will not allow the canisters for balloon packs on the aircraft.
+Balloon pack.
+Although most airlines will allow the canisters and batteries for balloon packs on the aircraft there are special regulations involved.
 Please check with your airline well before you arrive at the airport.
-Click here for info on how you can fill your own canisters when you get to Calgary.

 Several thin layers are better than fewer thicker layers.
 No cotton!